hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/nginx-main-cert.png)

-C﻿lick *Proceed to nginx.example.com (unsafe)*, you then go to the Nginx *MAIN* page:
+C﻿lick *Proceed to nginx.example.com (unsafe)*.
+You will then go to the Nginx *MAIN* page:

 ![](/img/nginx-main.png)

-Type the URL *green.nginx.example.com* to the browser, it will be redirected over HTTPS with the same warning message *'Your connection is not private'*:
+Type the URL *green.nginx.example.com* to the browser.
+It will be redirected over HTTPS with the same warning message *'Your connection is not private'*:

 ![](/img/nginx-green-warning.png)

-C﻿lick *Proceed to green.nginx.example.com (unsafe)*, you then go to the Nginx *GREEN* page:
+C﻿lick *Proceed to green.nginx.example.com (unsafe)*.
+You will then go to the Nginx *GREEN* page:

 ![](/img/nginx-green.png)